 \subsection{Risk Management, Guards, and Full-Chain Consistency}

-A robust quantitative trading system requires more than a profitable signal; it necessitates layers of risk management and validation that ensure consistency from research to live deployment.
-The concept of risk-based overlays or ``guards'' that monitor strategy performance and can intervene to reduce or halt trading is a cornerstone of institutional risk management practice.
-These systems often track metrics like portfolio drawdown, volatility, or value-at-risk to make dynamic decisions.
-Recent work on decentralized finance likewise emphasizes protocol-level risk controls and auditable accounting mechanisms as first-class design objectives \citep{schar2021defi}, reinforcing the view that infrastructure and monitoring are integral components of robust decision support and model governance.
+A robust quantitative trading system requires more than a profitable signal; it also requires risk management and validation layers that remain consistent from research to live deployment.
+Risk-based overlays, or ``guards,'' that monitor realized performance and can reduce or halt trading are a familiar part of institutional practice.
+Recent work on decentralized finance likewise treats protocol-level risk controls and auditable accounting as first-class design objectives \citep{schar2021defi}, reinforcing the view that infrastructure and monitoring are integral to decision support and model governance.

 A parallel concern is the ``full-chain consistency'' between the backtest environment and the live execution engine.
 Divergences in data handling, cost calculation, or order logic can invalidate backtest results and lead to unexpected live performance \citep{lopez2018advances}.
-Our work synthesizes these two concepts by proposing a framework that not only includes a post-deployment live guard but also enforces a set of accounting invariants across the entire backtest-to-live chain.
-This provides a formal, auditable link between theoretical research and practical implementation, a critical but often overlooked aspect of financial data science.
+This work synthesizes these two concerns by proposing a framework that not only includes a post-deployment guard but also enforces a set of accounting invariants across the entire backtest-to-live chain.
+This provides a formal, traceable link between theoretical research and practical implementation, a critical but often overlooked aspect of financial data science.